There’s a lot of choice when it comes to choosing a compost bin.

 Each addition of waste needs to be compressed down as it is added to the bin in order to eliminate air pockets.
 The process produces a mild, fermented smell which most people find inoffensive.

-While the Bokashi bin is a fun system, which can effectively handle cooked waste, the biggest drawback is that process does not produce finished compost.
+Although the Bokashi bin can effectively handle cooked waste, its biggest drawback is that the process doesn’t produce finished compost.

 Instead, after two weeks of digesting, the finished material still looks like food, and needs to be buried into the ground, or added to a hot composter, to finish the process.

-- Can handle cooked materials including raw meat, cooked food and dairy
+- Can handle cooked materials including meat and dairy

 - Can be used in the house or kitchen